ExternSchool/planner/README.md

 highest quality standards complying with licensing requirements and conditions for all three levels of accreditation according to the Ukrainian law.</br>
 Hundreds of talented Ukrainian children receive here an ability to get secondary education while being young professional artists, musicians, sportsmen.
-Physically disabled, ill, as well as children who spend a lot of time with their parents abroad, study here too.
+Physically disabled, having serious health problem persons, as well as children who spend a lot of time with their parents abroad, study here too.
 A lot of kids complete their secondary school in shortened terms, becoming the youngest students of their universities.</br>
 The school has highly qualified and progressive-minded staff, last years has been equipped with modern computers,